Severance Pay in Nova Scotia

 Further, if you are already receiving E.I. by the time you negotiate a severance package, the E.I. you received will have to be paid back by you.
 The good news is that once the E.I. is paid back, your entitlement to E.I. is “re-set”.

-Should I go to the Department of Labour, Skills and Immigration for severance pay?
+Should I Go to the Department of Labour, Skills and Immigration for Severance Pay?

 The Department’s job is to apply and enforce the MINIMUM standards under the Labour Standards Code.